oauth-wg/oauth-selective-disclosure-jwt/main.md

     3. Validate the issuer of the SD-JWT and that the signing key belongs to this issuer.
     4. Check that the SD-JWT is valid using `nbf`, `iat`, and `exp` claims, if provided in the SD-JWT.
     5. Check that the claim `_sd` is present in the SD-JWT.
+    6. Check the `hash_alg` claim and MUST accept only when the hash_alg is understand and deemed secure.
  5. Validate the SD-JWT Release:
     1. If holder binding is required, validate the signature over the SD-JWT using the same steps as for the SD-JWT plus the following steps:
        1. Determine that the public key for the private key that used to sign the SD-JWT-R is bound to the SD-JWT, i.e., the SD-JWT either contains a reference to the public key or contains the public key itself.